 MAP has had a long and fruitful history of action and advocacy in India, beginning in 1993, when MAP partnered with the late, renowned Indian activist and former Freedom Fighter Sri Banka Behary Das to oppose shrimp farm development by the powerful industry giant Tata House on Chilika Lagoon.
 MAP helped advise Sri Das’ NGO, Orissa Krushak Mahasangh in its successful court case to halt plans by Tata to buld a large shrimp farm there.
 MAP later joined Sri Das in battle to save the lush mangrove sanctuary of Bhitara Kanika along the Orissa coast, which was the site of the largest Olive ridley sea turtle nesting in the world.
 Over the years, MAP has established partnerships with a number of other NGOs such as the Centre for Research on New International Economic Order (CReNIEO), the Organization for Marine Conservation Awareness and Research (OMCAR), the Coastal Poor Development Action Network (COPDANET), and the Sandhan Foundation.
 India is also home to three active Community Coastal Resource Centers (CCRCs) in Orissa and Tamil Nadu focused on education and sustainable livelihood training.

 MAP established its second regional office in Indonesia after an In the Hands of Fishers workshop in 2004, helping to set up Ben Brown as MAP’s coordinator there.
 In 2006, MAP built its first Coastal Community Resource Center at Tiwioho, in North Sulawesi, which MAP turned over to the local NGO and Tiwoho community.
-Several more CCRCs were built afterewatds in other locations in Indonesia.
+Several more CCRCs were built afterewards in other locations in Indonesia.
 The focus and activities of these CCRCs range from environmental education to mangrove rehabilitation and management to sustainable livelihood development.
 MAP has also conducted several workshops in Indonesia and is working to integrate the Marvelous Mangroves curriculum into the national education system, as well as conducting several small-scale mangrove restoration projects there.
-While maintaining a partnership with MAP, MAP Indonesia, in 2010, become its own independent NGO, working mainly on mangrove restoration and community development.
+While maintaining a partnership with MAP, Blue Forests (formerly MAP Indonesia) was founded in 2013, working mainly on mangrove restoration and community development.

 MAP has been involved in mangrove conservation work in Kenyas since 1996, first setting up an East Africa Conference on Mangroves that took place in Nairobi in partnership with the East African Wild Life Society.
 Currently, MAP collaborates with the Gazi Women Ecotourism Project, a Community Based Tourism program designed to strengthen the wellbeing of the community while educating travelers about mangroves.
 Dr. James Gitundu Kairo of the Kenyan Mangrove Research Institute also acts as one of MAP’s current advisors, coordinating rehabilitation of abandoned shrimp farms and degraded mangrove sites.
 MAP also is working with NGOs and others opposing the building of a new port facility in the mangroves of Lamu.